David C. Jewitt

-David Clifford Jewitt (born 1958) is a British-American astronomer who studies the Solar System, especially its minor bodies.
+David Clifford Jewitt (born 1958) is an astronomer who studies the Solar System, especially its minor bodies.
 He is based at the University of California, Los Angeles, where he is a Member of the Institute for Geophysics and Planetary Physics, the Director of the Institute for Planets and Exoplanets, Professor of Astronomy in the Department of Physics and Astronomy and Professor of Astronomy in the Department of Earth, Planetary and Space Sciences.
 He is best known for being the first person (along with Jane Luu) to discover a body beyond Pluto and Charon in the Kuiper belt.

 Early life

-Jewitt was born in London, England in 1958.
+Jewitt was born in London, England, in 1958.
 His mother was a telephonist, and his father worked on an assembly line making industrial steel cutters.
 The family lived with Jewitt's grandmother in a social housing project in the north London suburb of Tottenham.

 Jewitt's interest in astronomy was kindled in 1965, when he chanced to see some bright meteors.
 Media coverage of NASA's Apollo 8 and Apollo 11 lunar missions in 1968 and 1969 added to his enthusiasm.
 His own exploration of outer space began with a tabletop 40 mm refracting telescope that his grandparents gave him as a birthday present.
 Upgrading to a 150 mm reflector built by his uncle Malcolm and then a homemade 250 mm instrument, Jewitt became a serious amateur astronomer while still a schoolboy.
 He joined the Transient lunar phenomenon subsection of the Lunar Section of the British Astronomical Association, and regularly contributed reports of his observations to the Section's circular.